cmr-group/GIRFbench/acquire/README.md

 Sequence generation files for variouss forms of GIRFs

 # Getting Started
-A simple thin-slice measurement can be found in `make_simple_phantom_girf.ipynb`, that will demonstrate how to make a 5-slice, chirp measurement that can be acquired in a phantom, acquires multiple chirp waveforms (with slightly different parameters and prephasers).
-It will acquire dasta on each gradient axis.
+A simple thin-slice measurement can be found in `make_simple_phantom_girf.ipynb`, that will demonstrate how to make a 5-slice, chirp-based measurement that can be acquired in a phantom, using multiple chirp waveforms (with slightly different parameters and prephasers).
+It will acquire data on each gradient axis with no spatial encoding.

 # pypulseq Helpers
-To modularize the code, most pypulseq functionality is packages inside of object seen in the `helpers/` directory.
+To modularize the code, most pypulseq functionality is packaged inside of object seen in the `helpers/` directory.